isomerpages/govtech-corp/media/technews/_posts/2020-04-13-post-How GovTech developed fit for purpose temperature scanners – Part 2.md

 efforts.</p>
 <p>Besides setting up stations for temperature screenings, businesses also
 require staff members to operate the equipment.
-While areas with lower footfall can tap on solutions like GovTech’s&nbsp;<a href="https://www.tech.gov.sg/media/technews/how-gt-developed-fit-for-purpose-temperature-scanners-part-1" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">self-service temperature scanner</a>, areas with high human traffic need a different approach to cope with the high volume.</p>
+While areas with lower footfall can tap on solutions like GovTech’s&nbsp;self-service temperature scanner, areas with high human traffic need a different approach to cope with the high volume.</p>
 <p>To speed up temperature screening in crowded areas and reduce the number
 of human operators required, a team from GovTech’s Data Science and Artificial Intelligence Division (DSAID) has developed VigilantGantry, a fully automated,